220705-UTA-NET/CampbellK/project_0/agenda.md

     create subfolders for api, db

+    Refactor:
+        Should be able to cut down on some code, especially re-instantiation of classes (like Tracking in UserInput)

     Make displayed tables (expense detail, etc) more visible by wrapping them in ascii table

+    Server still hits issues @ around 4th call

 --------------------------------------------------------------------------------